ncatlab/nlab-content/pages/1/6/8/5/5861/content.md

 where on the right we have ordinary cohomology in [[Top]] (for instance realized as [[singular cohomology]]) with coefficients in the [[discrete group]] $A_{disc} := \Gamma A$ underlying the cohesive group $A$.

-In certain context of infinitesimal neighbourhoods of cohesive $\infty$-toposes the de Rham theorem in this form has been considered in ([SimpsonTeleman](#SimpsonTeleman)).
+In certain contexts of infinitesimal neighbourhoods of cohesive $\infty$-toposes the de Rham theorem in this form has been considered in ([SimpsonTeleman](#SimpsonTeleman)).

 #### Formal cohesive $\infty$-groupoids